 Frequently Asked Questions

 Before any time or financial investment, I like to have a quick (free) 15 minute phone call to see what you are looking for and to see if we would be a good fit.
-If you’d like you can either call me at (513) 813-1856 (also listed at the bottom of every page) or you can schedule a time for a phone call when I will reach out to you through the “book now” buttons at the top right and bottom of your screen.
+If you’d like you can either call me at (513) 813-1856 (also listed at the bottom of every page) or you can schedule a time for a phone call when I will reach out to you through the “free consultation” buttons at the top right and bottom of your screen.
 The button will take you to my online scheduler where you can schedule a call from there.
 You can also reach me via email at erin@commonthreadcounseling.net if you have any further questions.
 I will get back to you within 24-48 business hours of your request no matter which way you reach out.
 If you haven’t heard from me in that time frame, please check your junk mail/spam folders.

 My fee for any and all sessions is $150 an hour.
 I am able to use HSA/FSA cards and any major credit cards.
 I keep credit cards on file for all my clients, and the cards get charged at the end of the day for the appointment.